-4.1 The only completely valid way to check the life expectancy of paper is to store it under the relevant conditions for the expected lifetime of the document, perhaps several hundred years.
+- 4.1 The only completely valid way to check the life expectancy of paper is to store it under the relevant conditions for the expected lifetime of the document, perhaps several hundred years.
 As this is not feasible, one must rely on observations made on historical documents, and on our current knowledge of factors, in terms of paper properties and paper composition, that increases life expectancy.
-Accelerated aging also may be used.

-4.2 In this specification, requirements are given in terms of the following:

-4.2.1 Physical tests to identify potential durability in service,

-4.2.2 Tests related to composition of the paper that are indicative of stability,

-4.2.2.1 For maximum life expectancy, the presence of an alkaline filler, such as calcium carbonate, to serve as a buffering agent,

-4.2.2.2 Fiber analysis, or a certificate from the supplier concerning fiber composition, and

-4.2.2.3 A test for pH, within the limits described in 7.2.4.

-4.3 Papers with neutral or alkaline pH without a filler of calcium carbonate, may or may not have the expected life expectancy.
+Accelerated aging also may be used. - 4.2 In this specification, requirements are given in terms of the following: - 4.2.1 Physical tests to identify potential durability in service, - 4.2.2 Tests related to composition of the paper that are indicative of stability, - 4.2.2.1 For maximum life expectancy, the presence of an alkaline filler, such as calcium carbonate, to serve as a buffering agent, - 4.2.2.2 Fiber analysis, or a certificate from the supplier concerning fiber composition, and - 4.2.2.3 A test for pH, within the limits described in 7.2.4. - 4.3 Papers with neutral or alkaline pH without a calcium carbonate filler may, or may not, have the expected life expectancy.
 An acid paper may have been treated with a surface size containing enough calcium carbonate to give an alkaline extract pH.
-An acid paper may be coated with a formulation containing calcium carbonate, although manifold papers seldom are coated.
-In cases of uncertainty, the supplier should provide an affidavit concerning the extract pH of the base paper, or the alkaline nature (pH and calcium carbonate) of the paper machine's manufacturing conditions.

-4.4 An optional accelerated aging procedure is described in X1.3.
+An acid paper may be coated with a formulation containing calcium carbonate, although bond and ledger papers seldom are coated.
+In cases of uncertainty, the supplier should provide an affidavit concerning the extract pH of the base paper. - 4.4 An optional accelerated aging procedure is described in X1.3.